microsoft/vscode-docs/docs/java/java-build.md

 ![Gradle Highlighting](images/java-build/gradle-highlighting.png)

-In the `outline` view, the extension provides the document symbols of the opened Gradle file, which can help you to navigate to any part of the file easily.
+In the **Outline** view, the extension provides the document symbols of the opened Gradle file, which can help you to navigate to any part of the file easily.

 ![Gradle Outline](images/java-build/gradle-outline.png)

-If there is any syntax error (missing characters, type not found, etc.) in the opened Gradle file, you can find them in the `Problems` view.
+If there is any syntax error (missing characters, type not found, etc.) in the opened Gradle file, you can find them in the **Problems** view.

 ![Gradle Problems](images/java-build/gradle-problems.png)

-The extension supports basic auto completions for a Gradle file, when you’re trying to type a Gradle closures or properties in a Gradle script, the extension will offer some available gradle closures or properties for you.
+The extension supports basic auto completions for a Gradle file, when you're trying to type Gradle closures or properties in a Gradle script, the extension will suggest available closures or properties for you.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-build/gradle-auto-completion.mp4" type="video/mp4">